natir/blog/_posts/2018-04-04-State-of-the-art-long-reads-overlaper-compare.md

 : All other overlap

-If isn't an internal match or an containment overlap, we store the read pairs in a set of all overlap find by one long-reads overlapper
+If isn't an internal match or an containment overlap, we store the read pairs in a set of all overlap find by one long-reads overlapper.

 ### Overlaper